-MADISON BYCROFT (AU)
+MADISON BYCROFT (AU, 1987)

 Residency period: January-February and August 2023

-Madison Bycroft (born 1987) lives and works in Marseille.
+Madison Bycroft lives and works in Marseille.
 Bycroft is a graduate of the University of South Australia and the MFA programme at the Piet Zwart Institute in Rotterdam (2016).
 Working with video, sculpture and performance, Bycroft’s current interests extend into forms of reading and writing, expression and refusal.
 The politics of illegibility and legibility are explored through language and material, asking how “sense” is framed by historical contexts, biases and structures of power.

 Bycroft is interested in how we might re-imagine “reading” (in its expanded sense) and understanding, not as goal-oriented towards accomplishment, but as a relationship that hovers and creates space: opaque, never arriving, ungrounded and floating.
 They explore a methodology of disorientation and a practice of pleasure that is not goal-oriented and instead fractured, wandering, abstracted and planktonic.